flintlib/arb/doc/source/acb_poly.rst

     Sets *res* to the composition `h(x) = f(g(x))` where `f` is given by *poly1* and `g` is given by *poly2*, respectively using Horner's rule, divide-and-conquer, and an automatic choice between the two algorithms.

+    The default algorithm also handles special-form input `g = ax^n + c` efficiently by performing a Taylor shift followed by a rescaling.

     The underscore methods do not support aliasing of the output with either input polynomial.